SageBoettcher/StatsCourseBook_2026/_build/html/_sources/0.1_PrepWork/MT_wk0_Colab.md

 These course notes are made up of some pages that are just text ("Markdown") and some that are actual Jupyter Notebooks.

-Any file that is an actual Jupyter Notebook can be opened automatically in Colab by clicking the little rocket button selecting **Colab**:
+Any file that is an actual Jupyter Notebook can be opened automatically in Colab by clicking the little rocket button selecting **Colab**.
+To try this out now, navigate to section **1.5 The FOR loop** and try to launch the notebook in Colab.

 <br>
 ```{image} https://raw.githubusercontent.com/jillxoreilly/StatsCourseBook_2024/main/images/MT_wk0_GoToColab.png
 :width: 80%